-• Embargoes and the "Friday night drop"
+Embargoes and the "Friday night drop"

 The FCA advises issuers not to provide inside information to journalists or others under an embargo that seeks to prevent them from using the information until it has been formally announced, as this essentially amounts to selective disclosure.
-Although the DTR do allow selective disclosure to persons owing a duty of confidentiality to the issuer, this does not contemplate inside information being given to journalists.
+Although selective disclosure is permitted, in certain limited circumstances, this does not contemplate inside information being given to journalists.
 The FCA has emphasised that in disclosing information to third parties under an embargo, an issuer risks losing control over the information as soon as the disclosure is made.